Boundray Supply Prima System backpack review

 Unpacked, without any accessories, the bag comes in at a massive 2.8-3.5 pounds or 1.3-1.6 kg depending on who you ask.
 I dont have a scale to accurately measure but the pack feels that heavy.
 The Prima system weighs more than my hiking backpack that is double in size.
 Add the Accessories and this pack easily passes 5lb or 2.3 kg!

-I started to look over the bag to see why it was so heavy and I started to think about all the metal hardware.
+I started to look over the bag to see why it was so heavy and I started to think about all the metal hardware and thick materials.
 Did the sternum strap need to have so much metal and be attached in such a unique way?
 Would plastic buckles reduce the cost and weight?
 Did the field space need to be a seperate item?
 I could dive into a rabbit hole of questioning the materials but where does it end?
 Eventually you will start stripping away what makes this bag so great.
 Its a fine line that is not for me to walk.

 The best part of an expandable backpack is you can load it up for travel and when you get to the hotel you can unload what you need and use it as a daypack.
 As far as storage goes this pack is big and feels like its around the 25-30 liter space.
 Packing is made easy with the long zipper that runs the length of the bag.